Millennial B2B buyers are skeptical about suppliers’ sites. Here’s how to overcome it.

 Each with different motivators, requirements, and problems they are solving as they assess vendors.
 Their confidence in a supplier’s ability to fulfill their needs depends on whether they believe 1) they have enough detail to make a decision and 2) suppliers can address the constraints and challenges they face in the larger context of their organization.

-So as dynamics shift away from in-person sales experiences to online self-education, businesses must accommodate their prospects.
+So as dynamics shift away from in-person sales experiences to online self-education, B2B companies must accommodate their prospects.
 Doing this entails addressing any questions and concerns before, during, and after purchase.

-Creating relationships with younger B2B buyers on their terms
+Creating relationships with millennial buyers on their terms

 In a report titled “Relationship Marketing in the Digital Age,” researchers found that for relationship marketing to be successful, it had to fulfill three requirements: